dastanshokimov/SQL-tasks/README.md

 # SQL-tasks

- * Each file contains the solution to the question provided in `stepik.org`.
+ * Each file contains the solution to the corresponding question provided in `stepik.org`.